-We use a range of resources to support the development of reading, including books, games, iPads and computers.
-Our library contains a range of fiction and non-fiction texts, including big books.
-Each class has a selection of both non-fiction and fiction books for children to choose from.
+We use a range of resources to support the development or reading, including books, games, iPads, and computers.
+Our library contains a range of fiction and non-fiction books for children to choose from.

-- Daily Phonics sessions to enable decoding and reading with independence
+- Teach daily phonics sessions to enable decoding and reading with independence.

-- Celebrating books by significant authors – including linking texts to our creative curriculum
+- Celebrate books by significant authors – including linking texts to our creative curriculum.

-- Encourage parental engagement - e.g. through workshops and effective use of reading diaries
+- Encourage parental engagement i.e. through workshops and effective use of reading diaries.